What is Social and Emotional Learning?

 - Direct instruction – Using a variety of programs to deliberately teach the SEL skills students need to be successful learners.
 See the list below for specific programs.

 - Infusion – Keep integrating SEL skills throughout the day and in all curriculum areas through modeling of instructional practices that promote SEL skill practice and maximize learning.
+The ASD SEL Signature Practices Playbook is a helpful resource for teachers for SEL infusion.

 Direct Instruction ProgramsSEL programs currently being used at ASD: